ionoid/docs.ionoid.io/docs/iot-apps-architecture.md

 # IoT App Architecture

-Ionoid IoT Apps are apps that are self contained with all their metadata included and dependencies.
+Ionoid.io IoT Apps are apps that are self contained with all their metadata included and dependencies.

 Installed apps are located on device storage at: